frederic-perez/AmE-dictionary/data/dictionary.md

 __tahini__ _n_
 __Tahiti__ _n_ :mega: /təˈhi ti, tɑ-/
 __Tahitian__
+__tai chi__ _n_ (tai chi chuan) A Chinese martial art whose system of physical exercises is often practiced as a way of meditating or improving well-being.
 __tailgate__ _v_ :two::hammer:
 __tailor__ _v_ :seven::hammer: (tailored) _All patients with asthma should have their risk of having a future attack assessed and have their monitoring, treatment, and care tailored accordingly._
 __tailspin<sup>1</sup>__ _n_ :five::hammer: